-Men's health and wellness is a broad encompassing term that focuses on healthcare issues specifically facing men as they age as well as lifestyle issues specific to men including diet, nutrition and exercise.
+Men's health and wellness is a broad encompassing phrase that focuses on healthcare issues specifically facing men as they age as well as lifestyle issues specific to men including diet, nutrition, and exercise.
 Thankfully, many concerning health issues that men face are preventable.
-A specialist in men's health such as our urological specialists at Urological Consultants of Florida are available to help men pave a pathway toward healthier living, increased energy and disease prevention as they age.
+A specialist in men's health such as our urological specialists at Urological Consultants of Florida is available to help men pave a pathway toward healthier living, increased energy, and disease prevention as they age.

-There are many pop-up men's clinics that advertise expensive consultations and treatments for men's health issues such as erectile dysfunction and low testosterone, however, a board-certified urologist specifically trained in men's health related issues is optimally trained to assist men with theses issues.
-It is also important to note that not only are urologists more specifically trained in men's health related issues, they are also surgeons able to offer ALL options for the treatment of men's health related conditions like erectile dysfunction, peyronie's disease and hypogonadism (low testosterone) and best of all urologists can offer you these advantages covered by your insurance plan.
+There are many pop-up men's clinics that advertise expensive consultations and treatments for men's health issues such as erectile dysfunction and low testosterone, however, a board-certified urologist specifically trained in men's health-related issues is optimally trained to assist men with these issues.
+It is also important to note that not only are urologists more specifically trained in men's health-related issues, they are also surgeons able to offer ALL options for the treatment of men's health-related conditions like erectile dysfunction, Peyronie's disease, and hypogonadism (low testosterone) and best of all urologists can offer you these advantages covered by your insurance plan.

 If you are experiencing symptoms related to a decline in testosterone, the first step is to recognize the symptoms and make an appointment to see your doctor.
-A board certified urologist such as our physicians at Urological consultants of Florida specialize in the management of men's health issues and male andropause associated low testosterone.
-After a detailed history and physical, laboratories can be sent to evaluate your free and total testosterone, pituitary hormone levels, thyroid, blood count, psa, liver function and kidney function.
+A board-certified urologist such as our physicians at Urological Consultants of Florida specializes in the management of men's health issues and male andropause-associated low testosterone.
+After a detailed history and physical, laboratories can be sent to evaluate your free and total testosterone, pituitary hormone levels, thyroid, blood count, PSA, liver function, and kidney function.
 Subsequently, a detailed conversation can be held regarding the risks and benefits of testosterone supplementation.
-There are many methods to boost testosterone including injection therapy, topical gels, subcutaneous pellets and even natural supplements.
-Testosterone supplementation is not always the solution however.
-As a men's health specialists we can address diet and exercise as well as lifestyle modifications.
+There are many methods to boost testosterone including injection therapy, topical gels, subcutaneous pellets, and even natural supplements.
+Testosterone supplementation is not always the solution, however.
+As men's health specialists we can address diet and exercise as well as lifestyle modifications.

 At Urological Consultants of Florida, David Robbins, MD is Miami's top doctor offering No-Scalpel vasectomy to his patients.
 Dr. Robbins performs hundreds of vasectomy procedures every year directly from the office.
 A no-scalpel vasectomy procedure with Dr. Robbins typically takes 15 minutes and patients can leave the office within 30-40 minutes of their scheduled procedure.
 Most men experience minimal to no pain after the procedure.
 For men seeking a permanent solution to achieve voluntary infertility, a vasectomy with Dr. Robbins is an excellent option.

-At Urological Consultants of Florida in North Miami, our board certified urologists specialize in the management and treatment of men's healh and Wellness related conditions.
+At Urological Consultants of Florida in North Miami, our board-certified urologists specialize in the management and treatment of men's health and Wellness related conditions.